 Best Practices

-clause effectively and avoid common errors, follow these best practices:
+To use the GROUP BY clause effectively and avoid common errors, follow these best practices:

 - Always include all columns that you want to select in the

-clause or use aggregate functions. - Use the
+GROUP BYclause or use aggregate functions. - Use the

-mode to ensure correct behavior and prevent errors. - Avoid using the
+ONLY_FULL_GROUP_BYmode to ensure correct behavior and prevent errors. - Avoid using the

-clause. - Use meaningful column names and aliases to improve readability and maintainability of your queries.
+*wildcard when selecting columns with theGROUP BYclause. - Use meaningful column names and aliases to improve readability and maintainability of your queries.

-clause correctly, you can write efficient and effective SQL queries that produce accurate results.
+By following these best practices and understanding how to use the GROUP BY clause correctly, you can write efficient and effective SQL queries that produce accurate results.